 While the global pandemic delayed last year's event until October, the word on the street at the moment is that the 2021 Amazon Prime Day will fall in mid-July – the time of year that the global retail giant has historically held it – although it could arrive even earlier in June, if other rumours are to be believed.

-As has always been the case, you'll need to be an Amazon Prime member to make the most of the event, with offers only available to members.
-Thankfully, you can sign up now and get a 30-day free trial, plus access to a lot of other Amazon services, including Prime Video, Prime Reading and Prime Gaming (previously called Twitch Prime).
+The only way to maximise your savings during the Prime Day sale is to become a Prime member.
+Click on the link below to sign up in the lead up to Prime Day 2021 and you'll get a 30-day free trial, plus access to a lot of other Amazon services, including Prime Video, Prime Reading and Prime Gaming (previously called Twitch)

 Prime Day 2019 was a two-day sale of pretty much non-stop deals that started at midnight on 15th July, 2019.
 In Australia, it kicked off at local AEST time, but ended when the sales event finished in the US, making for a marathon 65-hour shopping event.
 Back in 2018, it was a 36-hour shopping spree that landed on 16th July.

-The Prime Day 2020 date is officially Tuesday and Wednesday, October 13-14, kicking things off on midnight (local time) on the Tuesday, with sales extending via US sellers until 6PM on Thursday the 15th, totalling an insane 66 hours.
+The Prime Day 2020 sales were pushed back to October 13, kicking things off on midnight (local time) with sales extending via US sellers until 6PM on October 15, totalling an insane 66 hours.

 What is Amazon Prime Day?

 Starting out in the US, Amazon Prime Day quickly grew into a major online shopping event full of huge discounts and savings on the latest and greatest tech, and naturally there's a selection of hi-fi and AV gear amongst it.

 It began as a single day (hence the name) but has swollen to a multi-day event now, with fresh bargains dropping across a two (and a bit) day period in Australia.